Charlesayor/GUI-devel/README.md

 The layout of the calculator GUI is achieved using the grid() method.
 By specifying row and column positions, we position the buttons and text display field accordingly, creating a familiar calculator interface

+## Credits

+This project is based on the work of [Neuralnine](https://youtu.be/NzSCNjn4_RI).
+I would like to acknowledge their contribution to the initial codebase, which served as a reference for this project.

+## Modifications

+I made the following modifications to the original code:

+1. In the `evaluate_calculation()` function, I changed the line `calculation = " "` to `calculation = calculation.strip()`.
+This modification ensures that any leading or trailing spaces in the calculation are removed before evaluating it.

+2. In the `clear_field()` function, I added the line `text_result.insert(1.0, calculation)` after deleting the contents of the `text_result` widget.
+This change updates the widget to display the cleared calculation.

+These modifications address the issues in the original code that were causing the calculator to not provide any output.
+By removing the spaces and updating the display, the calculator can now evaluate and display the desired results.

+Feel free to explore the code to see the specific changes I made.
+If you have any further questions or need additional clarification, please let me know!